Mohamed-Devp/spam_detection_with_lstms/README.md

-# Spam Detection with LSTMs
+# Spam Detection

-This project uses Natural Language Processing (NLP) and sequential models, specifically Long Short-Term Memory networks (LSTMs), to detect spam messages.
+This project demonstrates the training of a deep learning model capable of detecting spam messages.
 The dataset used for this project is the SMS Spam Collection Dataset from Kaggle.

 ## Table of Contents
 - [Introduction](#introduction)